Year 4 Mathematics at school: what to expect

 - Look at junk mail.
 What is the best value?
 Ask your child what they would buy if they had $10, $100 or $1000 to spend.

-- Do complicated puzzles, for example, Sudoku puzzles, crossword puzzles, jigsaw puzzles.
+- Work on challenging puzzles, for example, Sudoku puzzles, crossword puzzles, jigsaw puzzles.

 - Cook or bake.
 Use measuring cups, spoons (½ and ¼ teaspoon) and, if you have them, scales.